 Frequently Asked Questions

 For a mid-market organisation of 200 to 2,000 employees, a full migration typically runs four to six months.
 Discovery should take 20 to 25% of that timeline.
 Configuration and data migration typically take 30 to 40%.
 Testing should take 25 to 30%.
-Training and change management run in parallel with the final configuration and testing phases.
 Post-launch stabilisation runs for 90 days after go-live.
+Teams that compress discovery and testing to recover schedule consistently produce more expensive post-launch remediation than the time saved was worth.

 Migrate all open and in-progress tickets.
 Migrate closed tickets from the last 12 to 24 months for reporting and trend analysis.
 Archive anything older rather than migrating it.
-Delete duplicate records, corrupted data and inactive user accounts before migration.
-Do not carry dysfunction into a new system — it is significantly harder to clean data after migration than before.
+Delete duplicate records, corrupted data, and inactive user accounts before migration.
+Cleaning data before migration is significantly easier than cleaning it after, and migrating dirty data into a clean system produces a dirty system faster than most teams expect.

-At each phase gate, ask three questions: Is the current phase deliverable fully completed and signed off?
+At each phase gate, ask three questions.
+Is the current phase deliverable fully completed and signed off?
 Are known risks documented with named owners and mitigation plans?
 Does the executive sponsor have an accurate picture of progress?
-If any of these are not clearly yes, the project is at risk.
-Do not advance to the next phase until they are.
+If any answer is not clearly yes, the project is at risk.
+Do not advance to the next phase until all three are confirmed.

-Use the vendor’s checklist as a reference for platform configuration steps.
-Build your own for everything else — current-state documentation, data quality assessment, change management, training design and post-launch adoption.
-The vendor’s checklist is designed to get their platform live.
+Use the vendor checklist as a reference for platform configuration steps.
+Build your own for everything else: current-state documentation, data quality assessment, change management, training design, and post-launch adoption.
+The vendor checklist is designed to get their platform live.
 Your checklist needs to get your organisation ready.
+These are different objectives and they require different preparation.

 Sources